au-ts/lionsos/examples/vmfs/README.md

 ## Supported platforms
 ### QEMU Virt AArch64
-An MBR disk with 1 FAT partition is provided as an image, which is presented as a virtIO block device inside the VM.
+An MBR disk with 1 FAT partition is generated during the build process as an image, which is presented as a virtIO block device inside the VM.

-The build script generates a FAT disk image, though you can provide your own disk image with any Filesystems supported by the Linux kernel.
+Though you can provide your own disk image with any Filesystems supported by the Linux kernel.

 To run the example:
 ```